 The main features of the platform for supporting people with dementia at early stage will be:

-- Personalization Web-based tools for caregivers with usable interaction metaphors to specify how the lighting and appliances should behave in the elderly home;
+- Personalisation Web-based tools for caregivers with usable interaction metaphors to specify how the lighting and appliances should behave in the elderly home;

 - Middleware able to monitor actual elderly behaviour including their speech at home and to provide meaningful representations of such behaviours to care givers;

-- Intelligent support for analysing elderly behaviour and inferring further adaptation and personalization strategies, in particular for the lighting system;
+- Intelligent support for analysing elderly behaviour and inferring further adaptation and personalisation strategies, in particular for the lighting system;

 - Validation of the approach and the platform in a number of field trials.